Madrid Tapas Tours

 About Your Guides

-Founder and director of Adventurous Appetites, James has been living and working in Madrid for over eighteen years and has what one might call an "unhealthy knowledge" of the better and more authentic bars and restaurants.
+Founder and director of Adventurous Appetites, James has been living and working in Madrid for over twenty years and has what one might call an "unhealthy knowledge" of the better and more authentic bars and restaurants.
 He speaks English and Spanish fluently, as well as Italian and French and will be able to help you with any language difficulties that may arise.
 He will easily help you navigate through menus and advise you on local food and drink favorites.
 Formerly a financial journalist in London, James studied Classics and Italian at Edinburgh University and has always had a strong interest in European culture.
 His passion for the people and culture of Madrid is evident in the way he's able to provide interesting snippets of information about all things Madrid, plus advise you on what must not be missed during your visit!

 My favourite tapas: Alcachofas en flor a la parilla.
 Melt-in-your-mouth artichoke hearts cooked on the grill to give a toasted crunchy outside